 The recommended brands of Multani mitti clay include:-

 Which Type of Clay is the Best?

 All the healing clays above are good.
 However, the clay you choose depends on which purpose it’s required for:

-- Oily/Acne Prone Skin: The best clay for this type of skin is fuller’s earth clay.
+The best clay for oily/acne-prone skin is fuller’s earth clay.
 However, you can mix it with a little bit of kaolin if you have sensitive skin or want to test out a blend to see which one your skin likes.

-- General Skin Care: You can use either kaolin clay or fuller’s earth clay for general skin care.
-If using clay for skin, mix it with distilled water or rose water only.
+You can use either kaolin clay or fuller’s earth clay for general skincare.
+When using clay for skin, mix it with distilled water or rose water only.

 The best clay for hair is bentonite/montmorillonite clay followed by rhassoul clay.

 You can also mix bentonite and rhassoul clay together.
 This is what I do and I get excellent results.

 At the end of the day, everyone’s skin is different so don’t be scared to mix and match the clays.

 If you do this though, conduct a patch test on a small area before you apply the entire mix to your hair and/or skin.